ifoxfoot/fqacalc/README.md

 #> 2              Bigtooth Maple montana_2017
 ```

-Two of these species have no C Values.
+The function returns two species that are in the montana_2017 databases
+but aren’t assigned a C Value.

 ### How will duplicates be treated?